Welcome to the Gallery, a celebration of King Island creativity and artistic expression.

 Opening Sunday 6 July 1:00pm at the King Island Gallery, Currie Wharf

 In the face of King Island’s most severe drought in a hundred years, our community has demonstrated remarkable resilience.
 Weathering is a community gathering and exhibition that celebrates our strength, highlighting the unwavering spirit of our farmers and the vital support provided by the Lions Club and Need for Feed initiative.
 Weathering aims to demonstrate the power of creativity in fostering greater social connectedness and supporting mental health and well-being.
 This exhibition will not focus on any specific art form but will be a welcoming space for creative reflection and storytelling, capturing the challenges and triumphs experienced through the drought.
 We hope you will join us in celebrating the resilience of our farmers and a King Island community spirit that doesn’t falter.
-Exhibition continues until 17 August 2025.
+Exhibition concluded 17 August 2025.

 This exhibition is supported by Healthy Tasmania’s Step Forward Grant and King Island Council.